Multiple Sclerosis: Travel Planning

 Vaccinations.
 Don't get on a plane, train, or bus in flu season without a flu shot, Jung-Henson says.

-Travel abroad may call for additional shots.
+Travel to certain countries may call for extra shots.
 Not all of them are right for people with MS. Your doctor and a travel clinic can work with you to weigh your options.

 Medication schedule.
 Work with your doctor to decide when you should take your drugs if you'll be in a different time zone.
 Set alarms on your phone to remind you.

 Referral.
 No one plans to see a doctor on vacation, but just in case, ask your doctor for the name of someone you could call at your destination.
 Consider packing a CD of your most recent MRI.
 Know the password to access your electronic medical records.

 Call TSA.
 The Transportation Security Administration has a special help line called "TSA Cares" for travelers with disabilities and medical conditions: 855-787-2227.
 Call 72 hours before check-in to find out what to expect at the airport.
 Tell them if you'll be carrying needles for injectable medication.
 You can also request a passenger support specialist who can help you at the airport.